Vladimir Beara: Coaching career

 In 1967 Beara finished a coaching course at the sports academy at the German Sport University Cologne, today's Hennes Weisweiler Academy.
 He went on to coach clubs in Germany, the Netherlands, Austria and Yugoslavia as well as the national team of Cameroon.
 A highlight of his coaching career was winning the Yugoslav national championship with Hajduk Split in 1971 as assistant coach to Slavko Luštica.
 This was the club's first championship since his departure as player in 1955.
 He also won the African Cup Winners' Cup with Tonnerre Yaoundé in 1975.

 Death

 On 11 August 2014, Beara's family announced that he died in Split, Croatia after several strokes over the previous year.
 He was buried in the Catholic Lovrinac Cemetery.
 The decision made by Beara's widow Jadranka to bury him at a Catholic cemetery was met with criticism, because Beara was a staunch believer of the Serbian Orthodox Church.

 Style of play

-Beara was an athletic and self-confident keeper, endowed with an eye-catching yet effective style.
-Thanks to his firm grip on the ball and his brave attitude, not only he was an outstanding shot-stopper, but he also excelled at coming off his line.
-He was nicknamed The ballet dancer with the hands of steel because of his ability to combine elegance with goalkeeping skills.
+Beara was an athletic and self-confident keeper, endowed with an eye-catching but effective style.
+His grip on the ball and his attitude helped him become a good shot-stopper and excel at coming off his line.
+He was nicknamed "the ballet dancer with the hands of steel" due to his ability to combine elegance with goalkeeping skills.